A Reporting Culture Is a Just Culture

 Another "well-duh."
 And yet I have seen it happen, spoken with safety managers who have seen it happen or have admitted to being guilty of it, and have had it personally happen to myself:

-- A safety officer gets busy telling a worker about the effectiveness of the program/measure that the worker is dealing with every day
+A safety officer gets busy telling a worker about the effectiveness of the process/risk control that the worker is dealing with every day.

 This is a great way to shut down communication lines with anybody.
-When I think about engaging by listening, I am loosely plagiarizing what psychologists refer to as "active-listening."
-Active listening is simply listening, and then repeating back to to the speaker a summary of the main point they were making.
+When I think about engaging by listening, I am loosely plagiarizing what psychologists refer to as "active listening."
+Active listening is simply listening, and then repeating back to the speaker a summary of the main point they were making.

 For example, an active listener might say, "It sounds like you are saying that..."